What is PDB to FASTA converter?

 PDB files store amino acid information in ATOM and HETATM records.
 Each record contains a three-letter residue code (like ALA for alanine, GLY for glycine) along with the chain identifier and residue number.

-The conversion starts by rading these records in sequence order, extracting the residue codes for each chain.
-It then maps the three-letter codes to one-letter amino acid codes using the IUPAC convention.
+The conversion reads these records in sequence order, extracts the residue codes for each chain, and maps the three-letter codes to one-letter amino acid codes using the IUPAC convention.

 The conversion follows the standard amino acid abbreviations: